Recov-Vision: Linking Street View Imagery and Vision-Language Models for Post-Disaster Recovery: Abstract

 \section{Abstract}

-Building-level occupancy after disasters is vital for triage, inspections, utility re‑energization, and equitable resource allocation.
-Overhead imagery provides rapid coverage but often misses facade and access cues that determine habitability, while street‑view imagery captures those details but is sparse and difficult to align with parcels.
-We present FacadeTrack, a street‑level, language‑guided framework that links panoramic video to parcels, rectifies views to facades, and elicits interpretable attributes (for example, entry blockage, temporary coverings, localized debris) that drive two decision strategies: a transparent one‑stage rule and a two‑stage design that separates perception from conservative reasoning.
-Evaluated across two post–Hurricane Helene surveys, the two‑stage approach achieves precision 0.927, recall 0.781, and F‑1 score 0.848, compared with the one‑stage baseline at precision 0.943, recall 0.728, and F‑1 score 0.822.
-Beyond accuracy, intermediate attributes and spatial diagnostics reveal where and why residual errors occur, enabling targeted quality control.
-The pipeline provides auditable, scalable occupancy assessments suitable for integration into geospatial and emergency‑management workflows.
+{Building-level occupancy after disasters is critical for triage, inspections, utility re-energization, and equitable resource allocation.
+Overhead imagery provides rapid coverage but often misses facade and access cues that determine habitability, while street-view imagery captures those details but is sparse and hard to align with parcels.
+We present Recov-Vision, a street-level, language-guided framework that links panoramic video to parcels, rectifies views to facades, and elicits interpretable attributes (e.g., entry blockage, temporary coverings, localized debris) that drive two decision strategies: a transparent one-stage rule and a two-stage design separating perception from conservative reasoning.
+Evaluated across two post-Hurricane Helene surveys, the reasoning approach attains higher recall with comparable overall agreement to a one-stage baseline and reproduces the ground-truth net recovery (+14), while intermediate attributes and spatial diagnostics expose where and why residual errors occur.
+The pipeline provides auditable, scalable occupancy assessments suitable for integration into geospatial and emergency-management workflows.}